nus-cs2103-AY2324S1/ip/README.md

 ### JAR File
 - **phi.jar v1.0.0** released
   - PHI packaged into an executable JAR file (built using Gradle) for easier distribution
+  -
+### JavaDoc
+- JavaDoc header comments added to all classes and all non-trivial methods